Senior Annual Wellness

 Senior Wellness Package

 Our Senior Annual Wellness Package has been created to encourage and allow our clients to provide quality comprehansive medical care for their beloved seniors.
-The package is $195.00 and includes a complete physical exam, vaccinations, annual dewormer, labroatory bloodwork, and urine and fecal tests.
+The package includes a complete physical exam, vaccinations, annual dewormer, labroatory bloodwork, and urine and fecal tests.

 · Comprehensive Physical Exam